Musicboard-Berlin > Funding > Residencies > Ris-Orangis/Paris

 4 Residency Details

-The residency is accompanied by a coaching through Le Studio des Variétés in Paris.
-Le Studio des Variétés is a artist coaching center for pop and jazz musicians.
-Coaching at Le Studio des Variétés is always individually tailored to the musician’s needs and can, for example, encompass vocal training, stage performance, production, songwriting, media training, or help with project structuring.
+The residency is accompanied by a three-day artist coaching.
+The coaching is individually tailored to the musician’s needs and can, for example, encompass vocal training, stage performance, production, songwriting, media training, or help with project structuring.
 The coaches are well acquainted with the field, have artistic backgrounds themselves, and have all completed a special coaching training.
-More information about the coaching by Le Studio des Variétés is available here.

 5 Contributions